ltw-webdev-3/curriculum/basic-accessibility.md

       - num: 13
         text: |
           Add the matching `id="…"` attributes to the appropriate sections.

+          We also need to add `tabindex="0"` to these elements.
+This helps keyboard tabbing order by focusing the `<section>` elements when the links are clicked.
       - num: "14-16"
         fade: true
       - num: 17